moderneinc/rewrite-recipe-starter/README.md

 1. Download the Moderne CLI from https://app.moderne.io/
    1. You can log into this with any public github account, if you don't have one can get you a direct link or use homebrew
-      1. Homebrew: `brew install moderneio/moderne/moderne`
+      1. Homebrew: `brew install moderneinc/moderne/mod --head`
       2. Available as a fat jar on maven central: https://repo1.maven.org/maven2/io/moderne/moderne-cli/3.27.1/moderne-cli-3.27.1.jar
    2. See detailed instructions: https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro
 2. Activate the CLI with the ArchConf license key: `mod config license edit MXxjb21tdW5pdHl8MjAyNTAyMTA=.00CHFQjtyl56DxyHyfu5UKZr+oZxLmnKDArVgZjNbVQJ5NhzyGbH3J31hTru2Jxq+rZXwC2CmO8hV4UYQ5XUDg==`